devskrate/devskrate/_posts/1993-06-26-should-you-buy-oneplus-7t.md

 <img src="{{ site.baseurl }}/assets/images/oneplus/cpu-performance.jpg" />

 But the whole lot of caviar comes here as OnePlus 7T already has a decent full-day battery life and in a country like India where 5G is mere dream until the end of 2022.
+Also OnePlus 7T had a advantage of ultra wide camera for beautiful and wide angled photos.

 **Final Verdict:** For a massive **₹10,000 price difference** sacrificing those little perks, it worth buying OnePlus 7T over OnePlus 8.